Sandgate KALC Community Award Winner 2026: Patrick Butler

 Posted by Tim Prater in Agenda, Resources

-The minutes of Sandgate’s Parish Council Sea Festival and Events Committee meeting, held on 26th January 2026, in Sandgate Library.
+The agenda for the Sandgate Parish Council Sea Festival and Events Committee meeting, to held on 27th April 2026 at 12.30pm.